4IceG/ZTE-MF286D/README.md

 ![](https://github.com/4IceG/Personal_data/blob/master/nicons.PNG?raw=true)
 </details>

-> At the moment there is a problem with the replacement of the minidln icon.
+> At the moment there is a problem with the replacement of the minidlna icon.
 Package version 1.3.2 does not show my icon (I am looking for a solution).
 > Na ten moment jest problem z podmianą ikony minidlna.
 Pakiet w wersji 1.3.2 nie pokazuje mojej ikony (poszukuję rozwiązania).

 + #### Languages added to image / Języki dodane do obrazu